highest mountain peak in india

 Notable Ascents

 • Women Climbers: In 1998, British climber Ginette Harrison became the first woman to reach the summit of Kanchenjunga.
-Her achievement was a significant milestone in the history of women’s mountaineering.
+Her achievement was a significant milestone in women’s history.

 Challenges and Tragedies

 • High Fatality Rate: Despite successful ascents, Kanchenjunga is notorious for its high fatality rate among climbers.
-The mountain’s unpredictable weather, difficult terrain, and frequent avalanches contribute to the dangers faced by those who attempt to reach its summit.
+The stable weather, rugged terrain, and frequent avalanches contribute to the dangers those who attempt to reach its summit face.

-• Environmental Hazards: Climbers also face environmental hazards such as crevasses, icefalls, and rockfalls.
-These hazards require advanced technical skills and experience to navigate safely.
+• Environmental Hazards: Climbers also face ecological hazards such as crevasses, icefalls, and rockfalls.
+Navigating these hazards safely requires advanced technical skills and experience.

 3. Climbing Routes and Technical Challenges